 This package provides the framework for interpreting the SysML model of a SOI for the purposes of a cybersecurity risk assessment.
-It also describes an alternative mechanism called "Markup by proxy" on how SPECTRA stereotypes can be managed without the need to edit the main model.
+It also describes an alternative mechanism called "Markup by proxy" on how SPECTRA metadata can be managed without the need to edit the main model, e.g. to allow multiple interpretations of the same model in different named contexts.